endererkaya/Samples_of_Course_Assignments/README.md

 # Selected_Homeworks_Projects
-Selected Homeworks and Course Assignments
+## Samples of Homeworks and Course Assignments.
+This repo is intended to give information about the courses I have taken and my approach to any task that I undertake.